Key Takeaways

 - Injuries Drive Value: The severity and permanence of your injuries matter more than anything else.

-It's the first question everyone asks: "What's my case worth?"
+It's the first question everyone asks after a crash: "What is my Oklahoma car accident case worth?"
 And it's the question lawyers are most reluctant to answer—because the honest answer is complicated.
 Anyone who gives you a number without knowing the facts of your case is guessing.
 Here's how case values are actually determined—and why the answer matters more than a quick dollar figure.

 The Two Categories of Damages